mkaur-rgb/Ag-InterviewAPP/README.md

 # AgInterviewAPP
 WIP
-(This project also contains Signals implementation for a small feature) This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.3.
+(This project also contains Signals implementation for a small feature) Implemented Signals in this application to dynamically set Theme from light to dark and vice and versa.

-Also have Implemented Signals in this application to dynamically set Theme from light to dark and vice and versa.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.3.

 ## Development server